l3r8yJ/l3r8yj.github.io/_posts/2023/2023-03-17-hands-off-the-state-of-the-object.md

 How often do you see the creation of an object through configuration?
 What does that mean?
 Right, we have a mutable state of the object.
 Of course, this does not happen without the involvement of setters.

 What's wrong with setters, you may ask.
 Well, absolutely **anything**!
-Enough of the fact that, for the human brain, the mutability of things is a very unnatural thing.
+Enough of the fact that, for the human brain, the mutability of objects is a very unnatural thing.
 Yes, I know that there are no things in our world that are completely immutable.
 But it's a bit of a tricky thing for our brains.

 <br/>